 Happy Italian Easter!

-Much less commercialized than in the UK, Italian Easter celebrations focus on food, friends and family as well as on the more solemn, religious aspects of the holiday.
-Like many Italian holidays, Holy Week is characterized by rituals and traditions, and celebrated in many diverse ways across Italy, reflecting regional differences.
+Much less commercialised than in the UK, Italian Easter celebrations focus on food, friends and family.
+They also focus on the more solemn, religious aspects of the holiday.
+Like many Italian holidays, Holy Week is characterised by rituals and traditions, and celebrated in many diverse ways across Italy, which reflect the regional differences.

 Celebration in Italy naturally means sitting at the table with family and relatives to enjoy traditional food.
 Although an Italian proverb advises: “Natale con i tuoi, Pasqua con chi vuoi” meaning “Christmas with family, Easter with whoever you want!”

 The traditional Easter meal usually takes place at lunchtime on Easter Sunday with Easter Monday, known as Pasquetta or ‘Little Easter’, dedicated to less formal celebrations.
 Usually large groups of family and friends get together to share an assortment of food made with ingredients from the previous day’s celebrations as well as huge trays of lasagna, frittate, Easter bread and tarts!

-Here’s our round-up of the 6 most popular Easter treats which they can be found from the top to the toe of the boot, but may vary in size, shape and taste from region to region!
+Here’s our round-up of the six most popular Easter treats, which can be found from the top to bottom of Italy and vary in size, shape and taste from region to region!

 1) Italian Easter Eggs

 Without doubt Italians do Easter eggs better!
 Across Italy shops and bars are packed with breathtakingly beautiful chocolate eggs.
 In bars they are often suspended from the ceiling, creating a rainbow of vibrant colour.
 Generally handmade from delicious chocolate, they can range in size from very small, to enormous!
 Typically they all contain a little gift or surprise in them.
 For adults, the surprise can often be a good quality, useful gift and if the egg is handmade the present can even be chosen and placed inside by the chocolatier.
 Engagement rings are especially popular!

 The chocolate is often decorated with even more chocolate and icing before being wrapped in colourful foil and ribbons.
-Even the non-handmade eggs are generally of a better quality than our own mass-produced offerings which we appear in the shops just days after Christmas!
+Even the non-handmade eggs are generally of a better quality than our own mass-produced offerings, which appear in the shops just days after Christmas!

 2) Colomba cakes